jludwig75/file_browser/README.md

 JavaScript or CherryPy.
 If you are experienced and know better, please send me a diff with any improvements I could make.
-That will help me others using this project learn better.
+That will help me and others using this project learn better.

 Thanks,